3D printing: Stringing, retraction, dry storage

 Significant stringing on a 3D printed cube model.

-We encounter the following error patterns most frequently at 33d.ch when customers come with "cobweb problems."
-Short version as an overview:
+The following error patterns are what we at 33d.ch encounter most frequently when customers come with "cobweb problems."
+A brief summary overview:

 Diagnosis: Retraction length or speed too low, nozzle too hot, travel movement too slow.
 Solution: Increase retraction distance, increase speed, lower temperature.
-Example: Printer with Bowden system had only 2 mm retraction → at 4 mm, stringing was significantly reduced.
+Example: Printer with Bowden system only had 2 mm retraction → with 4 mm, stringing was significantly reduced.

 Error 2: Under-extrusion after increasing retraction

-Diagnosis: Retraction distance too large or poor filament feeding.
+Diagnosis: Retraction distance too large or filament poorly fed.
 Solution: Gradually reduce retraction (e.g., 1 mm less), calibrate extruder.
-Guide: Direct drive usually <2 mm retraction.
+Guideline: Direct drive usually <2 mm retraction.
 (Source)

 Error 3: Stringing only with specific material or color

 Diagnosis: This filament has moisture or is a bad batch.
-Solution: Dry or replace filament; use different parameters than for standard PLA.
+Solution: Dry or replace filament; use different settings than for standard PLA.
 (Source)

-Diagnosis: Nozzle is clogged or heavily worn, filament quality is extremely poor.
+Diagnosis: Nozzle is clogged or significantly worn, filament quality extremely poor.
 Solution: Clean or replace nozzle; use quality filament.
 (Source)

 Material and Hardware Adjustments

-For different materials: PLA is more forgiving, temperature-wise in the 190-210 °C range; PETG is more robust (e.g., 230-250 °C) and more prone to stringing; TPU/Nylon require extra care (more drying, sometimes longer retraction).
+For different materials: PLA is rather forgiving, temperature-wise in the range of 190-210 °C; PETG is more robust (e.g., 230-250 °C) and tends to string more; TPU/Nylon require extra caution (more drying, sometimes longer retraction).
 (Source)

-If you have direct drive hardware, you can use shorter retraction values than with Bowden systems.
+If you have Direct Drive hardware, you can work with shorter retraction values than with Bowden systems.
 Slicer features like "Coasting," "Wipe," or "Early Retract" can also help depending on the system.
 (Source)

-In our customer projects, we've found that simply switching from a long Bowden setup to a direct drive extruder can significantly reduce the required retraction length.
-Those who frequently print technical small series save not only on strings but also a lot of time in calibration.
+In our customer projects, it has become apparent that simply switching from a long Bowden setup to a Direct Drive extruder can significantly reduce the required retraction length.
+Those who frequently print small technical series save not only threads but also a lot of calibration time.

-Those printing many small islands or very fine details might consider setting "Minimum Travel Distance" lower in slicer settings so that retraction engages even for short movements.
+Those who print many small islands or have very fine details might consider setting "Minimum Travel Distance" smaller in slicer settings so that retraction engages even on short movements.
 (Source)

-Further Resource: More slicer tutorials on stringing avoidance (e.g., combing techniques).
+Further Resource: More slicer tutorials for stringing avoidance (e.g., combing techniques).

 FAQ: Frequently Asked Questions from Practice